solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 - `user` - the signer who has funds in escrow.
 - `escrow_account` - the burry escrow account created when the user locked their funds up.
-- `vrf_client_state` - account we will be creating in this instruction to hold state about the user's dice rolls.
+- `vrf_client` - account we will be creating in this instruction to hold state about the user’s dice rolls.
 - `vrf` - Our VRF owned by the Switchboard program, we will create this account client-side before we call `init_vrf_client`.
 - `system_program` - The system program since we use the init macro for